 Videos: Maple Leaf Rag – I’ve Found a New Baby

 Sponsored by: Dan & Micki Chapin, Ross & Martha Jennings

 With a performance history spanning more than two decades, Pearl Django endures as one of the most highly regarded Hot Club style groups working today.
 Although the band’s roots are firmly in the music made famous by Django Reinhardt and Stephane Grappelli, its extensive repertoire includes traditional jazz classics and original compositions.

 Pearl Django has performed at festivals, dances and nightspots throughout the U.S. and abroad.
 The band’s signature style is marked by pristine and dexterous string work, colors of Bal Musette, the steady pulse of rhythm guitar and an unmistakable swing that delights audiences of all musical sensibilities.
-Throughout the years, Pearl Django has cultivated a devoted and enthusiastic following and they continue to play to packed houses wherever they perform.

 Videos: Under a Paris Sky – Begin the Beguine

 PBJ (Paul Reid, Brian Casserly, & Jim Lawlor)

 Here is a unique opportunity to see three guys who love to perform anywhere and have fun doing it.
 They put this trio together as much for their own enjoyment as for yours.